brsilver2001/bricks_from_bins_to_kits/static/images/README.md

 ## Brick picture temporary files.

+Images saved for display and reference.

-This folder stores all photos taken by the program.
+The sub-folder stores all photos taken by the program.